- What is per diem?

 When an employee travels to a particular city, you can use a tool like Ramp's per diem calculator to determine the correct per diem amount for the destination.
 However, identifying the specific rate for each of the 296 non-standard areas can be time-consuming, especially if your employees travel to varied locations across the continental U.S.

-To save time, you can also use the high-low method for per diem rates, which assigns a higher per diem rate to high-cost locations and a lower rate to all other locations.
-The current per diem rates apply from October 1, 2024, to September 30, 2025:
+To save time, you can use the high-low method instead.
+It assigns a higher per diem rate to high-cost locations and a standard rate everywhere else.
+The current per diem rates apply from October 1, 2025, to September 30, 2026:

 - Daily rate: $319 for high-cost locations; $225 for all other locations